 Magnavox may never have been the most dominant name in the American TV game, but it was a prominent player for some years following the technology’s proliferation.

-JVC began making televisions in 1953 as part of the Panasonic Corporation, and for decades was one of the most recognizable TV brands out there.
+JVC used to be part of the Panasonic Corp. and started manufacturing TVs in 1953.
+For decades, JVC was one of the most well-respected TV brands on the market.
 Few companies sold more CRT sets over the back half of the 20th century.

 Around the turn of the millennium, JVC started seeing dwindling sales in its TV division.
-By 2008, the company was forced to merge with Kenwood, before closing several of its TV plants (or, in some cases, phasing TV production out in favor of other products) over the next few years.
+In 2008, the company merged with Kenwood and closed many TV manufacturing plants in the next few years.
+They also had to phase out TV production to increase the manufacturing of other products.

 In 2011, JVC Kenwood ceased television production altogether and licensed the brand name out to Taiwanese manufacturer AmTRAN for the North American market.
 When that license expired, the next deal went to China’s Shenzhen MTC, which currently makes TVs under the JVC brand in the U.S. and elsewhere.
-JVC still makes some of the best projectors on the market, though.
+JVC still has a stellar reputation for projectors, which they still produce and sell.